fugue/regula/docs/src/configuration.md

 Regula can use an optional `.regula.yaml` configuration file to set some default options and inputs for `regula run`.
 The following options can be set in the configuration file:

 ```
+  -e, --environment-id string   Environment ID in Fugue
+  -x, --exclude strings         Rule IDs, names, or local paths to exclude.
+Can be specified multiple times.
+      --force                   Overwrite configuration file without prompting for confirmation.
   -i, --include strings         Specify additional rego files or directories to include
-  -t, --input-type string   Search for or assume the input type for the given paths.
-Can be specified multiple times. (default "[auto]")
+  -t, --input-type strings      Search for or assume the input type for the given paths.
+Can be specified multiple times. (default [auto])
+  -n, --no-built-ins            Disable built-in rules
+      --no-ignore               Disable use of .gitignore
+  -o, --only strings            Rule IDs or names to run.
+All other rules will be excluded.
+Can be specified multiple times.
   -s, --severity string         Set the minimum severity that will result in a non-zero exit code. (default "unknown")
-  -u, --user-only           Disable built-in rules
+      --sync                    Fetch rules and configuration from Fugue
 ```

 To create the configuration file, run `regula init [input...] [flags]`.
 An easy way to setup the configuration file is to use `regula run` to figure out which options you want to set: